richwolf/richwolf/README.md

 - 👋🏻 Hi, I’m [@richwolf][1]…um either “Rich” or “Richard” is good…whichever fits you better.
-I live in [Edgewater][2]…a warm, fun, friendly place on the far north side of Chicago.
+I live in [Edgewater][2]…a relaxed, fun, friendly place on the far north side of Chicago.
 - 🤓 I’m interested in all aspects of development for [Apple][3] platforms…including [server-side Swift][4] and [Swift for AWS Lambda][5].
 In addition, I try to follow trends in server-side and client-side web development…cool stuff like [Rust][6], [WebAssembly][7] and [Deno][8].
 - 📚 I’m currently trying to deepen my knowledge and use of [Swift][9], [SwiftUI][10], and [Combine][11].
 I’m also trying to come up to speed on [Android development][12] (including overcoming the [Android NDK][13])…wait, say what!?
 - 🛠 I’m looking to collaborate on projects focusing on transit…especially things involving [GTFS][14]—the General Transit Feed Specification.